-- the federal agency that currently designates the applicant as high risk - date the applicant was designated high risk - the high risk point of contact name, phone number, and email address from that federal agency - reasons for the high risk status.
+- The federal agency that currently designated the applicant as high risk - Date the applicant was designated high risk - The high risk point of contact name, phone number, and email address, from that federal agency - Reasons for the high risk status

 OJP seeks this information to ensure appropriate federal oversight of any grant award.
-Unlike the Excluded Parties List, this high risk information does not disqualify any organization from receiving an OJP award.
+Disclosing this high risk information does not disqualify any organization from receiving an OJP award.
 However, additional grant oversight may be included, if necessary, in award documentation.